percona/pmm_dump_docs/docs/troubleshooting.md

 ...
 ```

-## Export Issues
+## Export issues

-### How to Bypass Error "Failed to create ClickHouse source" when Exporting Query Analytics Data
+### How to bypass error "Failed to create ClickHouse source" when exporting Query Analytics Data

 When you try to export Query Analytics (QAN) data with PMM Dump it may fail with an error "Failed to create ClickHouse source".